Designed for Smaller Growers & Home Gardeners

 Smoothing and leveling the bed top helps assure successful seeding.

-Learn more about Johnny's Bed Preparation Rake
+Bed Preparation Rake

 This Eliot Coleman favorite is so light, the user can support its entire weight even when fully extended.
 Its Swiss aluminum head is 29 inches wide, with 20 curved, 4-inch-long teeth that grab stones and debris when pulled, then level and smooth when pushed.
 Its 6-foot handle allows the user to reach way out, but still "float" the rake to achieve a nice, flat bed top.